Himalayan Climbs & Walks Pre-Trip Newsletter Spring 2011 for Everest, Cho Oyu, Lhotse, Everest base camp, Island Peak

 - Cho Oyu: "One-Sport Everest Millet" boots high on the mountain and sturdy- lightweight leather boots for walking to camp 1.

-- Everest Glacier School: Sturdy warm climbing boots that are made for crampons, in addition to comfortable lightweight walking shoes with good ankle support that are water repellant and well “broken-in”.
+- Everest Glacier School & Island Peak: Sturdy double plastic climbing boots that are made for crampons, in addition to comfortable lightweight walking shoes with good ankle support that are water repellant and well “broken-in”.

-- Remote Service Walk Nepal: Comfortable lightweight walking shoes with good ankle support that are water repellant and well “broken-in”.
-There is no snow on our walk.
+- Everest Basecamp Treks and Remote Neapl Service Trek: Comfortable lightweight walking shoes with good ankle support that are water repellant and well “broken-in”.
+There is no snow on our walk. back to top

 Please note: Members who have tried to wear leather or single boots to the summit of our 7000 metre / 23,000 foot plus climbing peaks have suffered frostbite.
 Not recommended, and, in fact, for 7000 metre / 23,000 foot plus climbing peaks we may disqualify you from the trip if you are planning to climb in only leather or single boots.
 Frostbite is not an option on our expeditions.